kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Why Simple Features Work

-Behavior patterns repeat.
+Behavior patterns repeat
-Complexity adds noise.
+Complexity adds noise
 Interpretability aids action

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.